The Book of Ezra Guide

 Summary, Structure & Author

 The book of Ezra, traditionally attributed to the scribe and priest Ezra, chronicles the return of the Jewish exiles from Babylon and the restoration of worship in Jerusalem.
 It is structured into two main sections: the first focuses on the return under Zerubbabel and the rebuilding of the Temple (chapters 1-6), and the second highlights Ezra’s leadership in reforming the community’s spiritual life (chapters 7-10).
 The narrative begins with King Cyrus of Persia’s decree, allowing the exiles to return and rebuild the Temple, a fulfillment of God’s promise to restore His people.
-Zerubbabel leads the first wave of returnees, and despite opposition, the Temple is eventually completed and dedicated.
+Sheshbazzar and then Zerubbabel lead the first wave of returnees, and despite opposition, the Temple is eventually completed and dedicated.
 The second section details Ezra’s arrival in Jerusalem, where he discovers widespread intermarriage with pagan peoples.
 Ezra responds by calling the people to repentance and a renewed commitment to the Law of Moses.
 The book emphasizes God’s faithfulness in restoring His people and the importance of obedience and holiness in community life.

 Central Themes & Keywords